 - Medical conditions like cancer, diabetes or AIDS, which affect your body’s self-healing ability

 - Any condition that affects your ability to clean your teeth well, i.e. that affects the use of your hands and arms

 - Lack of commitment to regular maintenance and proper home dental care (even though implants are not ‘real’, good oral hygiene is still required)

-Avoiding dental implant complications
+Avoiding dental implant problems

-If you are considering having a dental implant it is essential to find an expert and experienced implant dentist, as not all practitioners are sufficiently skilled and experienced to perform optimum implant and advanced treatments.
+If you are considering having a dental implant it is essential to find an experienced implant dentist, as not all practitioners are sufficiently skilled and experienced to perform optimum implant and advanced treatments.
 The team here at the Windsor Centre for Advanced Dentistry strives to provide the best that dentistry has to offer and is renowned for skill, expertise and experience in all aspects of Restorative, Aesthetic & Implant Dentistry.

 - Single Tooth Implants